 If you're still within the fixed term of your contract (normally within the first 6 months) you'll need to issue your tenant with a Section 8 Notice.
 With this you will need to detail the exact grounds on which you are seeking possession.
 Some of these grounds are mandatory - i.e. the court must give possession to the landlord if they are met - others are up to the court's discretion.
 The court may also take into account your behaviour throughout the process, which is why it's so important to have been calm and professional from the start.
 If the court decides that your application is justified they will grant you a possession order which will allow you to get your property back.

-This is where the deposit will come into play.
+This is where the deposit will come into play and aid the recovery of some of the rent you haven't received.
 It may not cover all of your lost rent, but it should go some way towards recouping your losses.
-However, as your deposit must legally be placed in a deposit protection scheme, you will need to provide the scheme with proof that you are owed the deposit and your tenant failed to pay.
+As your deposit must legally be placed in a deposit protection scheme, you will need to provide the scheme with proof that you are owed the deposit and your tenant failed to pay.